In partnership with

 - GCSE maths and English grade B or higher for all training routes and GCSE science grade C or higher for primary PGCE or physical education secondary PGCE.
 Applicants who don't have the required maths and English grades can sit equivalency tests.
 See individual course providers for further details.

 - An enhanced disclosure check by the Disclosure and Barring Service.

 Individual providers will have literacy and numeracy tests that you need to pass in order to be accepted on the course.
 These are usually administered during the interview process.
 You may also be asked to take a digital competency test by some providers.

 Each teacher training provider will have different requirements, so it's worth checking your educational background with them before applying.
 Normally, you will need a 2.2 or above, but a 2.1 is essential for some PGCE courses.
 It is expected that a significant proportion of your degree will be in the subject you wish to teach.
 However, there may be some flexibility for certain subjects.
 For primary teaching, you should have some education relevant to one of the national curriculum subjects, such as an A level or degree.

-Which universities in Wales offer teacher training courses?
+The universities in Wales that offer teacher training courses

 - Aberystwyth Initial Teacher Education (ITE) Partnership

 - CaBan (Bangor University and the University of Chester)

 - Cardiff Partnership (Cardiff Metropolitan University working in collaboration with its associated schools, Cardiff University, the University of Oxford and other partners)